 Tidying Transformers

-One of the key things I have been pondering is the lack of consistency between the toy line and its accompanying cartoon.
+Something I was pondering is the lack of consistency between the toy line and its accompanying cartoon.
 The cartoon existed to promote the toys so you would expect a close correspondence between them.
-However there were many discrepancies between them and herein I present my wish-list for reconciling them with a focus on the years 1984 to 1987.
-What follows is only for Transformers fans.
+However there were many discrepancies between them and here I present my wish-list for reconciling them with a focus on the years 1984 to 1987.

 Reflector